 If you have been injured as a result of someone else’s negligence, you have damages, and the law allows you to seek compensation from those who caused the damage.
 On behalf of our clients, the Law Office of Doug Goyen’s Dallas auto accident attorneys provide expertise, top-tier representation, and a strong desire for justice.
 We go after the insurance company for car accident injuries.
-If you are looking for a negligent entrustment accident attorney, call attorney Doug Goyen, a personal injury lawyer in Dallas with over 23 years of experience handling injury claims.
+If you are looking for a negligent entrustment accident attorney, call attorney Doug Goyen, a personal injury lawyer with over 23 years of experience handling injury claims.
 We can begin working on your case right away.
 Make a call right now to (972) 599 4100.

 Many car accident injury cases are caused by unlicensed drivers or dangerous drivers.
 Some parents let their unlicensed teenagers drive their cars.
 Some people will give the keys to their car to someone they know is intoxicated or under the influence of illicit drugs or even legal drugs but the type of medication where the person should not be driving.
 Some drivers get access to vehicles even though they are dangerous drivers.

 In Texas, people who are injured in car accidents caused by unlicensed or dangerous drivers have the right to sue the owner of the vehicle for negligent entrustment of their vehicle.